Wolf3s/xbmc4xbox-python/python/Doc/library/subprocess.rst

    .. warning::

-      Using ``shell=True`` can be a security hazard.
+      Invoking the system shell with ``shell=True`` can be a security hazard if combined with untrusted input.
 See the warning under :ref:`frequently-used-arguments` for details.

    .. note::

-      Do not use ``stderr=PIPE`` with this function as that can deadlock based on the child process error volume.
-Use :class:`Popen` with the :meth:`communicate` method when you need a stderr pipe.
+      Do not use ``stderr=PIPE`` with this function.
+As the pipe is not being read in the current process, the child process may block if it generates enough output to the pipe to fill up the OS pipe buffer.

 .. data:: PIPE